biandratti/huginn-net/README.md

 - **Active development** - Continuously improved and maintained

 #### What is Passive Traffic Fingerprinting?
 Passive Traffic Fingerprinting is a technique that allows you to infer information about remote hosts and applications without sending any probes.
-By analyzing characteristics of the TCP/IP packets and TLS handshakes that are exchanged during normal network conversations, passivetcp-rs provides insights into:
+By analyzing characteristics of the TCP/IP packets and TLS handshakes that are exchanged during normal network conversations, Huginn Net provides insights into:

 - **Operating Systems** - Using p0f-inspired TCP fingerprinting to identify OS type, version, and network stack
 - **Applications & Browsers** - Using HTTP headers and JA4 TLS client fingerprinting for precise application identification